 Enrolling your pooch in an obedience class is a great way to start training your overprotective dog.
 During these group lessons, you will work on commands such as sit, stay, down and heel.
 This will build up the relationship between you and your dog, helping respect and discipline form between the two of you.
 You will go from someone they must protect, to a leader, looking to you for guidance and command.

-Although obedience training is encouraged from a young age, you can still gain extremally beneficial skills and training methods for an older dog – you CAN teach an old dog new tricks.
+Although obedience training is encouraged from a young age, you can still gain extremely beneficial skills and training methods for an older dog – you CAN teach an old dog new tricks.
 So, take some time out every day to train your dog for short periods of time to continue the build of a relationship where you’re in charge, not them.

 It is very easy to make a fuss and give all your love to your pup, but it might not always be what is best for them.
 The odd stroke or cuddle is fine, but constant fuss and attention may actually be making your pup learn some bad habits as they think they’re being praised for everything!
 This unhealthy relationship you’re building will make your dog think that they’re entitled to your attention at all time, demanding you when they want you and becoming obsessive.

 The way to avoid this…implement a ‘work for it’ program.
-Make sure that the positive attention and affection you’re given has been worked for.
+Make sure that the positive attention and affection you’re giving has been earned.
 This is perfect for practicing the skills you have learned at obedience training.
 Get them to sit, stay and calm before you give them a belly rub.
 This also applies for dinner time!
 Make sure they wait before you reward them with food.
 Everything you do helps build a healthier relationship if you install in them that you are boss, not them.

 Just like us humans, your dog can gain some amazing mental health benefits from physical activity.
 And, let’s face it, a tired dog isn’t going to have the energy to act aggressively.
 Your pup needs to be active physically to keep healthy, and that includes their mental health too.
 Did you know that with lack of exercise; physically and mentally, your pup can become irritated and depressed , leading towards negative behavior?